-Agency staff who come into direct contact with waiver participants must meet the following qualifications:

-- Be at least eighteen (18) years of age. - Completes Department-approved, waiver-specific training and is monitored for competency on topics including, but not limited to: abuse, neglect, exploitation and incident reporting, medication administration, professional boundaries, trauma-informed care, and person-centered thinking. - Has the ability to: - o Communicate effectively with a participant in the participant's preferred manner of communication and with the participant's family; - o Read, understand, and implement written and oral instructions; - o Perform required documentation; - o Participate as a member of the participant's person-centered team if requested by the participant; and - Demonstrate competence and knowledge of topics required to safely support the participant as described in the participant's PCSP. - Undergoes pre-employment screenings as described in C-2.a and b of this appendix. - Is certified in CPR and First Aid - If the employee provides transportation, the employee must be legally licensed to operate the transporting vehicle and obeys all applicable State laws while operating the vehicle.

-Service Name: Supervised Residential Care Level III

-The agency must meet certified waiver provider qualifications as defined in 907 KAR 7:005 and 907 KAR 3:090.

-Agency staff who come into direct contact with waiver participants must meet the following qualifications:
+Individuals who come into direct contact with waiver participants must meet the following qualifications:

-- Be at least eighteen (18) years of age. - Completes Department-approved, waiver-specific training and is monitored for competency on topics including, but not limited to: abuse, neglect, exploitation and incident reporting, medication administration, professional boundaries, trauma-informed care, and person-centered thinking. - Has the ability to: - o Communicate effectively with a participant in the participant's preferred manner of communication and with the participant's family; - o Read, understand, and implement written and oral instructions; - o Perform required documentation; - o Participate as a member of the participant's person-centered team if requested by the participant; and - Demonstrate competence and knowledge of topics required to safely support the participant as described in the participant's PCSP. - Undergoes pre-employment screenings as described in C-2.a and b of this appendix. - · Is certified in CPR and First Aid - If the employee provides transportation, the employee must be legally licensed to operate the transporting vehicle and obeys all applicable State laws while operating the vehicle.
+?
+Complete Department-approved, waiver-specific training and is monitored for competency on topics including, but not limited to: abuse, neglect, exploitation and incident reporting, professional boundaries, trauma-informed care, and person-centered thinking.

+o Communicate effectively with a participant in the participant?s preferred manner of communication and with the participant?s family;

+- o Read, understand, and implement written and oral instructions; - o Perform required documentation; - o Participate as a member of the participant?s person-centered team if requested by the participant;

+o Demonstrate competence and knowledge of topics required to safely support the participant as described in the participant?s PCSP; and o Undergoes pre-employment screenings as described in C-2.a and b of this appendix.

+?
+If the employee provides transportation, the employee must be legally licensed to operate the transporting vehicle and obeys all applicable State laws while operating the vehicle.

+Case Manager

+Prior to service delivery and as required based on the Department or its designee's requirements.